ethanabrooks/dissertation/conclusion.typ

 have changed, and make the case for their continued relevance.

-=== Reinforcement Learning as a Method of Exploration and Discovery Reinforcement learning remains a critical component of modern AI systems, but it's role has fundamentally changed from what its pioneers envisioned.
+=== Reinforcement Learning as a Method of Exploration and Discovery Reinforcement learning remains a component of modern AI systems, but it's role has fundamentally changed from what its pioneers envisioned.
 Early deep RL researchers imagined agents that would explore their world with very little learning signal, progressively acquire knowledge and skills, and slowly but surely improve their behavior until optimal.
 Agents would acquire auxiliary skills as necessary in the service of a simple, sparse reward #cite(<silver2021reward>), rather than optimizing those skills directly.
 One of the most appealing aspects of this program was its rigorous economy in aligning objectives: all learning would serve the accumulation of reward.
-An agent might acquire language, for example, but only to the extent necessary for communicating concepts essential to its mission, e.g. "Sarah Conner?."
+An agent might acquire language, for example, but only to the extent necessary for communicating concepts essential to its mission (e.g. "Sarah Conner?").
 This ethos dictated that RL would gradually shed crutches like reward shaping #cite(<hu2020learning>) and auxiliary losses #cite(<burda2018exploration>) as research matured and discovered new pathways between short-term behavior and long-term reward.

-In Yann LeCun's 2016 NeurIPS keynote #cite(<lecun2016predictive>), he laid out an paradigm that came to be known as "LeCake":
+In Yann LeCun's 2016 NeurIPS keynote #cite(<lecun2016predictive>), he laid out a paradigm that came to be known as "LeCake":
 - Unsupervised learning is the "filling" of the cake, accounting for millions of bits of learning per sample.
 - Supervised learning is the "icing," accounting for 10-10,000 bits per sample.